AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       BoxArray& coarsen (int refinement_ratio);  // Coarsen each Box in BoxArray BoxArray& coarsen (const IntVect& refinement_ratio);

-We have mentioned at the beginning of this section that BoxArray is a global data structure storing Boxes shared by all processes.
+We have mentioned at the beginning of this section that :cpp:`BoxArray` is a global data structure storing Boxes shared by all processes.
 The operation of a deep copy is thus undesirable because it is expensive and the extra copy wastes memory.
-The implementation of the BoxArray class uses std::shared_ptr to an internal container holding the actual Box data.
-Thus making a copy of BoxArray is a quite cheap operation.
-The conversion of types and coarsening are also cheap because they can share the internal data with the original BoxArray.
-In our implementation, function refine does create a new deep copy of the original data.
-Also note that a BoxArray and its variant with a different type share the same internal data is an implementation detail.
+The implementation of the :cpp:`BoxArray` class uses :cpp:`std::shared_ptr` to an internal container holding the actual Box data.
+Thus making a copy of :cpp:`BoxArray` is a quite cheap operation.
+The conversion of types and coarsening are also cheap because they can share the internal data with the original :cpp:`BoxArray`.
+In our implementation, function :cpp:`refine` does create a new deep copy of the original data.
+Also note that a :cpp:`BoxArray` and its variant with a different type share the same internal data is an implementation detail.
 We discuss this so that the users are aware of the performance and resource cost.
 Conceptually we can think of them as completely independent of each other.

+.. highlight:: c++

 ::